klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay/transaction.md

     ...
 })

-// sendSignedTransaction using promise with a fee delegated transaction object that defines signatures and feePayerSignatures caver.klay.sendSignedTransaction({
+// sendSignedTransaction using promise with a fee delegated transaction object that has signatures and feePayerSignatures caver.klay.sendSignedTransaction({
     type: 'FEE_DELEGATED_VALUE_TRANSFER',
     from: '0x73647c5fd1a66fac0dbf2af2e5cc7f593a015441',